omicscodeathon/rhinotypeR/README.md

 3. Integration of methods for constructing Maximum Likelihood phylogenetic trees.

-More details on the package can be accessed here: [rhinotypeR](https://github.com/omicscodeathon/rhinotyper/tree/main/rhinotypeR)
+Details on the package can be accessed here: [rhinotypeR](https://github.com/omicscodeathon/rhinotyper/tree/main/rhinotypeR)

 ## Citation